nejcm/docz-theme-extended/theme/README.md

 };
 ```

-You can read more about using themes at ![gatsby][gatsby-themes-instr].
+You can read more about using themes at [Gatsby][gatsby-themes-instr].

 ## Docs & Examples